 Ideally, CFOs need to have access to all relevant information in a single location, and this is where ERP solutions add value.
-Data which exists in silo is of little use to the finance chief – they need to make decisions based upon a range of different variables, each of which is impacted by the others.
-Centralizing data in an ERP system overcomes this obstacle, and ensures all relevant factors are taken into account.
+Data which exists in a silo is of little use to the finance chief – they need to make decisions based on a range of different variables, each of which is impacted by the others.
+Centralizing data in an ERP system overcomes this obstacle and ensures all relevant factors are taken into account.

 These solutions also help ensure the accuracy of information, since anomalies and errors can be flagged up.
 This is crucial when it comes to cash management – particularly as the CFO is likely to be responsible for sizeable budgets.
 Even minor errors in the data used to support decision making can prove extremely costly when scaled up.

-In terms of organisation costs, implementing an ERP system allows CFOs to identify potential efficiencies, enabling costs to be reduced across organisations.
+In terms of organization costs, implementing an ERP system allows CFOs to identify potential efficiencies, enabling costs to be reduced across organizations.
 In addition, integrating data can render some systems and processes redundant.
 This means they no longer need to be supported, helping to preserve valuable budgetary resources.